daniel-su1/ByteBattles/README.md

-# RAIInet - The Strategy Game
+# ByteBattles - The Strategy Game

-RAIInet is a two-player strategy game where players assume the roles of computer hackers, controlling a set of links which are either viruses or data.
+ByteBattles is a two-player strategy game where players assume the roles of computer hackers, controlling a set of links which are either viruses or data.
 The objective is to either download four pieces of data or make the opponent download four viruses.

 ## Table of Contents
 - [Technical Details](#technical-details)